algolia/docsearch-website/docs/faq.md

 being that will be always part of the DocSearch project][13].
 Rest in peace mate!

+## What is the timeline on the v3?

+We are pre-releasing the v3 on docusaurus 2.
+It will help us to iterate faster on it and make sure we are ready to release a vanilla version.
+We will provide a migration guide to help you move on this new version.
+If you want to have more information on this version, you can [watch the search party we made about this topic][12].

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/
 [3]: https://www.algolia.com/pricing